 However, there is little indication that the cars we actually drive are becoming any more fuel efficient.
 In Britain, the Royal Commission on Environmental Pollution found that, while the fuel economy of new British cars improved during the oil shock of the late 1970s and early 1980s, fuel economy has actually worsened since then.

 Australian figures for fuel economy tell a similar story.
 For some decades, the Australian Bureau of Statistics has conducted a Survey of Motor Vehicle Usage, which estimates the average fuel consumption of all Australian passenger vehicles on the road.
-This figure has hovered slightly above or below 12 litres per 100 km over the entire period for which data have been collected.
-The 2010 figure of 11.1 litres/100km, while among the lowest recorded, is only 12% less than the highest recorded figure of 12.6 l/100km in the 1970s, and barely lower than the very first figure of 11.4 l/100km collected in 1963, nearly half a century earlier!
+This figure has hovered between about 11 and 12 litres per 100 km over the entire period for which data have been collected.
+The 2020 figure of 11.1 litres/100km, while among the lowest recorded, is only 12% less than the highest recorded figure of 12.6 l/100km in the 1970s, and barely lower than the very first figure of 11.4 l/100km collected in 1963, nearly half a century earlier!

 |Year||Average fuel efficiency (passenger vehicles)|

-The same ABS data tells us that in 2006, those driving cars purchased since 2000 got an average fuel efficiency of 12.1 litres per 100km, one litre higher than the average efficiency of cars purchased between 1990 and 1999, of 11.1 litres per 100km.
+The same ABS data tells us that in 2006 (for example), those driving cars purchased since 2000 got an average fuel efficiency of 12.1 litres per 100km, one litre higher than the average efficiency of cars purchased between 1990 and 1999, of 11.1 litres per 100km.